philia897/liz-desktop/README.md

     - Hybrid: `esc [STR]+ Liz and the Blue Bird`
 - **Dark/Light mode:** Following the system
 - **Dynamic rank:** rank the shortcuts according to the frequency.
 The most frequently used shortcuts will be on the top.
+- **Shortcut manager:** Has a builtin pretty config panel for managing shortcuts
-- **Customization:** Support adding/importing/sharing/managing the shortcuts via json files.
+- **Import/Export:** Support importing/exporting the shortcuts via json/txt files.

 > You can see an example of **sheet** [here](./data/sheets/examples.json), which denotes the json file that defines a bunch of shortcuts.
 In the example it shows how to add different types of shortcut commands.
 In the `data/sheets` you can find other sheets I created and feel free to have a try.